yuha0/applechecker/README.md

 * `pip install requests`

 * A gmail account if want email alert.
+(Got refused by Gmail because the app is insecure?
+[Enable 2-Step Verification](https://support.google.com/accounts/answer/185839?hl=en) and [generate an App password](https://support.google.com/accounts/answer/185833?hl=en) for it.
+Or follow [this instruction](https://support.google.com/accounts/answer/6010255?hl=en) to allow insecure login)

 * For SMS alert, the script uses the free service provided by [TextBelt](http://textbelt.com/), which has some limitations like "IP addresses are limited to 75 texts per day" and "Phone numbers are limited to 3 texts every 3 minutes".
 Check their page for details.